E-Levine/Oyster-Reports/README.md

 /DMFM - Previous export of some NFWF data to Excel for a quick graph.
 Used Bags per acre.<br>
 /FLTIG - .<br>
 /NFWF2 - .<br>
+/Presentations - Data displays for Presentations given to other groups. <br>
 <br>

 REPORT TYPES: <br>